lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Scrum is a way to take a below average or poor developer and `turn them into` an average developer.
 - It's also great at taking great developers and turning them into average developers.
 - Scrum exists because managers don't trust developers to get things done without constant supervision.
+- He’s a `well-read` startup founder whose `appetite for rigorous thinking` is balanced by an impatience for `hollow ideas`